-In the future, I’d love to be able to get together with my team IN REAL LIFE and have some fun girl time and business planning.
+In the future, I’d love to be able to get together with my team IN REAL LIFE (instead of just on social media) and have some fun girl time and business planning.
 (That makes me so excited!)

 Whether you want to work from home as a full-time job or are interested in ZYIA as a side gig only, I have faith that you can do this.
+It’s truly a unique opportunity.
 I know you’ll love the leggings, the people, and the company.
 Trust me!